Medically reviewed by Drugs.com. Last updated on Feb 20, 2022.

-Proper Use of Talwin
+Proper use of Talwin

 Your doctor will give you a few doses of this medicine until your condition improves, and then switch you or your child to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-Precautions While Using Talwin
+Precautions while using Talwin

 It is very important that your doctor check the progress of you or your child while you are receiving this medicine.
-This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to take it.
+This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to use it.

 This medicine may be habit-forming.
 If you or your child feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.